Lucidiot/twtxt-registry-client/README.rst

 -----

 * Error handling
-* Read user info from twtxt's config to set defaults on user registration
 * Read user info from twtxt following list to guess the URL in mentions :
   ``twtxt-registry registry.twtxt.org mentions johndoe``
 * Command-line help